 Early History of the Callvin family

-Another 285 words (20 lines of text) covering the years 1040, 1066, 1086, and 1845 are included under the topic Early Callvin History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Callvin research.
+Another 111 words (8 lines of text) covering the years 1040, 1066, 1086, and 1845 are included under the topic Early Callvin History in all our PDF Extended History products and printed products wherever possible.